mitchellmcm27/eclogite-tcg/README.md

 cd models && python3 parallel_profile.py
 ```

-The paper's resluts can be replicated by running the following:
+The paper's results can be replicated by running the following:

 ```bash
 python3 parallel_experiment2.py -q